cut short.... Sudden, violent death.... Unfinished business.

 Stories you'll hear on

 your tour are included, but there are many others.
-Stories are from all
+Accounts come from all

 over Franklin, including Carnton Plantation, Clouston Hall, Lotz House,